jlegrone/worker-controller/README.md

 - [ ] Optional cancellation after timeout for workflows on old versions
 - [ ] Passing `ContinueAsNew` signal to workflows on old versions

+## Terminology
+Note that in Temporal, "Worker Deployment" is sometimes referred to as "Deployment", but since the controller makes significant references to Kubernetes Deployment resource, within this repository we will stick to these terms:
+- **Worker Deployment Version**: A version of a deployment or service.
+It can have multiple Workers, but they all run the same build.
+Sometimes shortened to "version" or "deployment version."
+- **Worker Deployment**: A deployment or service across multiple versions.
+In a rainbow deploy, a worker deployment can have multiple active deployment versions running at once.
+- **Deployment**: A Kubernetes Deployment resource.

 ## Usage

 In order to be compatible with this controller, workers need to be configured using these standard environment